Damjan9898/Realestate-Next.js-project/README.md

 ## How to Run the Web Application

-First, you need to install node modules
+First, you need to install the node modules.
+Open your terminal, navigate to the main application directory and run this line:

 ```bash
 npm install